ncatlab/nlab-content/pages/5512.md

 ## Frobenius laws and Frobenius reciprocity

-There are other instances of the name "Frobenius" being applied to a conditions on adjunctions, known generally as "Frobenius laws".
-A main example occurs in the notion of [[Frobenius algebra]], and it reappears in another form isolated by Carboni and Walters in their studies of cartesian bicategories and bicategories of relations.
+The name "Frobenius" is sometimes used to refer to other conditions on adjunctions, known as "Frobenius laws".
+The formal structure of the Frobenius law appears in the notion of [[Frobenius algebra]], in the axiom which relates multiplication to comultiplication, and recurs in another form isolated by Carboni and Walters in their studies of cartesian bicategories and bicategories of relations.
 Namely, if $\delta \colon 1 \to \otimes \Delta$ denotes the diagonal transformation on a cartesian bicategory (e.g., $Rel$), with right adjoint $\delta^\dagger$, then there is a canonical map

 $$\delta \delta^\dagger \stackrel{\phi}{\to} (1 \otimes \delta^\dagger)(\delta \otimes 1)$$